State Superintendent Ryan Walters wants to expand DEI inquiry to K-12

-OKLAHOMA CITY — State Superintendent Ryan Walters wants to require new special reports from public schools across the state in his quest to root out diversity, equity and inclusion, or DEI, programming.
+OKLAHOMA CITY — State Superintendent Ryan Walters wants new special reports from public schools across the state in his quest to root out diversity, equity and inclusion, or DEI, programming.

-At Thursday morning’s state board of education meeting, set for 9:30 a.m. in Oklahoma City, Walters will ask the state board to vote to mandate that local school districts detail their local, state and federal expenditures on staff, materials and any third-party contractors or vendors related to diversity, equity and inclusion.
+At Thursday morning’s state board of education meeting, the state board voted 7-0 to mandate that local school districts detail their local, state and federal expenditures on staff, materials and any third-party contractors or vendors related to diversity, equity and inclusion.

-According to his proposal, districts would have a deadline of June 9 for preliminary responses and Sept.
+According to Walters' proposal, districts would have a deadline of June 9 for preliminary responses and Sept.
 1 for final reports.

-“I am greatly concerned that the concept of 'Diversity, Equity, and Inclusion' (DEI) is increasingly being used to instruct students in harmful ideologies under the guise of promoting tolerance,” Walters wrote in a proposal to the state board of education, which was posted online Wednesday along with Thursday’s public meeting agenda.
-“No one disagrees that we should include students with disabilities in education or that all students should have access to a quality education regardless of race, religion, or background.
+“They use these names and nomenclature to let people think that these are feel-good programs.
+They're not," Walters said at Thursday's meeting.
+"Absolutely, it would be more accurate to call them divide, exclude and indoctrinate — that's really what these programs are.”

 People are also reading…